SAP-samples/btp-terraform-mooc-terra1/units/unit_4_2/README.md

 ## Goal 🎯

-The goal of this unit is to enhance the output of our Terraform comnfiguration for a handover of the setup to a development team.
+The goal of this unit is to enhance the output of our Terraform configuration for a handover of the setup to a development team.

 ## Making the handover to development smooth 🛠️

 ### Motivation

-The main purpose of setting up the infrastructure is the enablement of a development team so that the team gets a good starting point and can focus on developing a business application.
-Probably the development team requested some infratructure for they project and now we have finished the setup and want to inform them that the setup is ready.
+The main purpose of setting up the infrastructure is the enablment of a development team so that the team gets a good starting point and can focus on developing a business application.
+Probably the development team requested some infrastructure for they project and now we have finished the setup and want to inform them that the setup is ready.

 We want to make this as comfortable for the development team as possible, so we want to provide the *URL to the SAP BTP subaccount*, the *URL to the Cloud Foundry space* and the *API endpoint of the Cloud Foundry environment*.
-This wyy they do not have to find the right places in a SAP BTP global account, but have everything that they need at hand.
+This why they do not have to find the right places in a SAP BTP global account, but have everything that they need at hand.

 As we already know, we can use output values to surface this information in Terraform and then use this output to transfer it into a ticket, an email or a Microsoft Teams or Slack message.

 ### Adding the URL to the subaccount

 Let us add the information.
-We already have the API endpount as part of the output values of the BTP setup.
+We already have the API endpoint as part of the output values of the BTP setup.
 So we need to add the URL of the subaccount.
 As there is no field that contains this information we must construct it by ourselves.
-The structure of this URL for our setup on an SAP BTP trial account isis:
+The structure of this URL for our setup on an SAP BTP trial account is:

 ```terraform
 https://account.hanatrial.ondemand.com/trial/#/globalaccount/<Global Account ID>/subaccount/<Subaccount ID>